 - Closely monitor changes that may be related to medications, especially when changes are made.
 A geriatric specialist such as a neurologist who works primarily with memory disorders or a geriatric psychiatrist may be most helpful in finding the appropriate balance of medications.
 Unfortunately, some of the medications most often used to reduce agitation and other behavioral symptoms can be particularly problematic for elders and those with dementia.
 The solution may be worse than the original problem.

 Every caregiver will find different techniques to deal with some of the behavioral issues that accompany Alzheimer’s disease.
 Every path will be different for both caregiver and caree.
 One thing our home health caregivers find most helpful in dementia caregiving is creativity.
 The caregiver must adapt to the changes of this progressive disease.
 We understand this can be an exhausting job for family caregivers.

 We have brought together a number of tips and resources from our many years of dementia care experience to help caregivers with ideas and solutions.
-We invite you to grab your free copy and share it with others who you think might benefit.
+We invite you to grab a free copy of our memory care guide and share it with others who you think might benefit.

 Our EasyLiving home health caregivers are specially selected, trained and supported to assist your loved ones with dementia.
 We provide Alzheimer’s Specialty Care in the home, extra one-on-one care for persons in Assisted Living Facilities, hospital sitters and respite care for Alzheimer’s family caregivers.
 We can set up personalized care plans to manage wandering and other behavioral concerns associated with Alzheimer’s in a dignified and caring manner.

-Contact us today at 727-448-0900 to learn more about how we can help--and how we set up our team members for success so that they can provide the best in home care services to our community--and YOU!
+Contact us today at 727-447-5845 to learn more about how we can help–and how we set up our team members for success so that they can provide the best in-home care services to our community–and YOU!